The Unhealthy Obsession with Tree Questions

 — Max Howell (@mxcl) June 10, 2015

-While we can’t definitively say why Howell didn’t get the job (it could have been a number of factors that interviewers don’t reveal), it’s likely that he could have performed better if he had known to brush up on those fundamentals by practicing online.
-After all, he’s an extremely accomplished and smart engineer.
+While we can’t definitively say why Max didn’t get the job (it could have been a number of factors that interviewers don’t reveal), it’s likely that he could have performed better if he had known to brush up on those fundamentals by practicing online.
+After all, he’s an extremely accomplished and capable engineer.
 So, there’s a chance he was a classic false negative candidate.

 “While these questions can help select talented developers, they become highly problematic when somebody doesn’t have proper tools to prepare and doesn’t understand what is expected.
 A candidate might feel they need to read an entire algorithms book, which wastes their time and results in less time actually practicing problems.” says Gayle Laakmann McDowell, tech hiring consultant and author of Cracking the Coding Interview.

 Although many great candidates get rejected because they failed to adequately prepare, it’s actually not that hard for smart developers to learn or re-learn the fundamentals.
-It’s part of why companies are fine with requiring them.
+It’s part of why companies are ok with requiring them.
 Today there are a host of online resources to help you practice data structure questions.
-McDowell, who’s passionate about teaching programming, once successfully taught a student the required basics in just 2 hours.
-Another one of McDowell’s students was a self-taught programmer with a degree in music and learned and practiced enough of the fundamentals to land a job at Facebook.
+Gayle, who’s passionate about teaching programming, once successfully taught a student the required basics in just 2 hours.
+Another one of Gayle’s students was a self-taught programmer with a degree in music, and eventually learned and practiced enough of the fundamentals to land a job at Facebook.
+You can learn more about Gayle’s take on the interview process here.

 The best companies also test for other important factors that make a great engineer.
 For instance, discussing a technical project that a candidate is proud of can reveal knowledge, passion and ability to communicate well.
 Again, fundamentals can be very easy to learn if you know how much to prepare.

 Companies deem this system effective because successfully answering algorithm questions are a positive indicator of success on the job.
-As McDowell says, it means they’re smart and they’re likely to do better work.
+As Gayle says, it means they’re smart and they’re likely to do better work.

 “It is much, much better to reject a good candidate than to accept a bad candidate.
 A bad candidate will cost a lot of money and effort and waste other people’s time fixing all their bugs.
 Firing someone you hired by mistake can take months and be nightmarishly difficult, especially if they decide to be litigious about it.
 In some situations it may be completely impossible to fire anyone.
 Bad employees demoralize the good employees,” Spolsky says.

-There might be some validity in the cost per bad hire in Spolsky’s outlook, but rejecting too many good candidates will dramatically increase the cost and time to hire — and ultimately, restrict company growth.
-All companies should be concerned with this.
+There might be some validity in the cost per bad hire in Spolsky’s outlook, but rejecting too many good candidates will dramatically increase the cost and time to hire—and ultimately, restrict company growth.
+All companies should be concerned about this.

 But that mindset has slowly started to shift as the shortage of talented developers has intensified.
 In a 2013 survey of over 1,500 senior IT and business executives, more than a third identified availability of talent, employee turnover and labor prices as a business concern.